-The pins of the XC164 are described in detail in Table 2, including all their alternate functions.
+The pins of the XC164S are described in detail in Table 2, including all their alternate functions.
 Figure 2 summarizes all pins in a condensed way, showing their location on the 4 sides of the package.
-E) and C) mark pins to be used as alternate external interrupt inputs, C) marks pins that can have CAN interface lines assigned to them.
+E) marks pins to be used as alternate external interrupt inputs.